 As an interior designer, I’ve seen a lot of mistakes (and have made a few myself!)
 Here are six common mishaps and tips on how to avoid them...with a little help from SketchUp.

 1. Not considering the balance of a space.

-Each element in a space contributes to its balance (or imbalance).
-Characteristics that give visual weight to a space are textures, color, mass, unusual shapes, and elaborate details.
-If a space is unbalanced, it may feel like it is lacking something or items will feel out of place.
+Each element in space contributes to its balance (or imbalance).
+Characteristics that give visual weight to space are textures, color, mass, unusual shapes, and elaborate details.
+If space is unbalanced, it may feel like it is lacking something or items will feel out of place.